-Table of Contents i
+Table of Contents

-Introductionv

-Backgroundv
+Introduction

+Background

-Goal and Objectivesv
+Goal and Objectives

 Participantsv

-Methodologyv
+Methodology

-Our Understanding of Human Rights Education
+Our Understanding of Human Rights Educationv

-About the Organizers

-About the organizers
+About the Organizersvii

 Opening Remarks by the Organizers

 Elena Ippoliti, Methodology, Education and Training Unit / RRDB Office of the UN

 High Commissioner for Human Rights (OHCHR)

 Ian Hamilton, Executive Director, Equitas

-iun muniton, Executive Director, Equitus

 Session 1: The Current State of HRE Evaluation

 Activity 1: Welcome and Four Corners Introductions

 Small Group Presentations: Four "Burning" Questions about HRE Evaluation 3

 What does the impact of HRE look like?

 What exactly do we want to measure in terms of results of HRE?
 What is feasible to

 measure?

-What are some effective approaches, methods and tools to evaluate the impact of
+What are some effective approaches, methods and tools to evaluate the impact of HRE?

-HRE?

 What can we learn from the fields of education and professional training that will

 help us in our HRE evaluation work?

-help us in our TIXE evaluation work?

 Activity 2: Symposium Overview: The Current State of HRE Evaluation

 Felisa Tibbitts Executive Director Human Rights Education Associates

 Question and Answer Session

 Activity 3: Goals and Impact of Human Rights Education (HRE)-Required

 Knowledge and Attitudes

 Individual Level

 Community Level

-Societal Level
+Societal Level 13

 Activity 4: Preparation for Day 2

-Activity 5: Education Evaluation and Professional Training: Current Theory and Methodology
+Activity 5: Education Evaluation and Professional Training: Current Theory and

+Methodology 12
-Saul Carliner Assistant Professor, Educational Technology Concordia University.
-14

-Adnan Qayyum Doctoral Student, Educational Technology Concordia University 14
+Saul Carliner Assistant Professor, Educational Technology Concordia University .
+14 Adnan Qayyum Doctoral Student, Educational Technology Concordia University 14

 Proving the Impact of Human Rights Education on Societal Change